The Pros And Cons Of Debt Consolidation Loans: A Complete Analysis

 C. Check Impacts on Your Credit Score

-While the short-term score dip from a new inquiry and account is usually minor, also consider whether monthly on-time consolidation loan payments can demonstrate financial responsibility and help scores going forward.
+While the short-term score dip from a new inquiry and account is usually minor, consider whether monthly on-time consolidation loan payments can demonstrate financial responsibility and help scores going forward.

 D. Evaluate Your Current Debt Payoff Trajectory